jjl/tv100/README.md

 Combinators for data processing

 This library combines two activities: validation and transformation (V and T).
-Since two letters is too short and I don't like long names.
+Since two letters is too short and I don't like long names, I needed something a bit longer than 'vt' or 'tv'.
 Handily there's prior art in this area:

 > The VT100 is a video terminal, introduced in August 1978 by Digital Equipment
 > Corporation (DEC).
 It was one of the first terminals to support ANSI escape